New report: How consumer organisations can maximise their impact in digital finance policy-making

 But with thinly stretched resources and unstable funding, many find it difficult to engage regulators and policy-makers.
 When we speak to our Members - consumer organisations based in over 100 countries around the world - they repeatedly tell us that they feel held back from improving financial consumer protection.

-Today, we launch a new report - Maximising consumer voices in digital financial services policy-making: Consumer organisations' engagement strategies.
+Today, we launch a new report - Maximising consumer voices in digital financial services policy-making: Consumer organisations' engagement strategies - built upon interviews with Consumers International Members across 13 countries.

 The Challenge